-Umineko no Naku Koro ni - Episode 1: Legend of the Golden Witch was published in English as Umineko When They Cry Episode 1: Legend Of The Golden Witch in 2-in-1 omnibuses by Yen Press from November 20, 2012 to February 26, 2013, as well as in eBook format on April 22, 2014.
+Umineko no Naku Koro ni - Episode 1: Legend of the Golden Witch was published in English as in two omnibus volumes by Yen Press on November 20, 2012 and February 26, 2013, respectively, as well as in eBook format on April 22, 2014.

 When They Cry 3, dubbed Umienko no Naku Koro Ni is considered the spiritual sequel to Higurashi (direct in my opinion).
 Like Higurashi, its a mystery/thriller but with more emphasis on the mystery aspect.
 The state of affairs for the adaptions of the Umineko Visual Novel are pretty damn messy at the moment.
 There's the anime, which is a godawful piece of crap that's worth no one's time.
 Than there are the manga adaptions which are still being published.
 Simultaneously no less.
 Needless to say, it can get pretty confusing but that's what this review is for.